 Seeking Medical Advice

-When we see our little one exhibiting any symptoms, it’s time to wear our super-parent cape and consult with a pediatrician or an allergy specialist.
+When we see our little one exhibiting any symptoms, it’s time to wear our super-parent cape and consult with a dietitian or an allergist.
 These healthcare heroes can provide invaluable advice, guide on the potential need for allergy testing, and help create an action plan to manage those pesky symptoms.

 Exploring Alternatives